gmm-code/gmm-code/README.md

 <div>

-Passionate about crafting sleek, intuitive, and responsive user interfaces.
+Passionate about crafting sleek, intuitive, and responsive user interftreamaces.
 Currently nailing HTML & CSS, with JavaScript and React coming in hot.

 </div>
 <div align="center">